calebrjc/clog/README.md

 This module, once completed, will be able to be set up for use via a drag-n-drop approach, a static library, and a shared library.

+### Drag-n-Drop
+To set up using the drag-n-drop approach, simply add `clogger.h` and `clogger.c` wherever your header and source files reside, respectively.
+There are currently no external dependencies besides `libc`, so the translation unit will be able to compile standalone.

+### Static Library
+To set up using the static library approach, use `make static` to generate a static library in `bin/static` or `make install_static` to generate the static library and install it in `/usr/local/lib` as `libclogger-static.a`.

+### Shared Library
+To set up using the shared library approach, use `make shared` to generate a shared library in `bin/shared` or `make install_shared` to generate the shared library and install it in `/usr/local/lib` as `libclogger.so`.

 ## Usage

 This library currently provides four levels at which messages can be logged: